 Guidelines to Help You Get the Best Deal for Your Ad

 Everything related to media buying is negotiable.
 This is because media is never sold out and media outlets always have some available inventory.
 Thus you can always negotiate better rates, schedules and times.
 Here are some guidelines to help you better negotiate for your media buying.

 - Let the sales representative from the media organization know that you intend to do business with him.
 If he knows he will get definite business from you, you will get a lot more of his effort than if he believes you are just as likely to buy an ad from any of the competitors of the organization he works with.

 - Avoid advertising until your ad size or frequency is enough to reach your target audience.
 Small media buys are also called black hole buys because it is very unlikely that your target audience would notice ads with less frequency or size when they are already being bombarded by numerous advertisements per day.

-- Learn the difference between readership and circulation - On most media rate cards, the media organisation displays its coverage area, demographics and circulation.
-In case of print media, circulation is the number of newspapers or magazines printed and distributed each day.
+- Learn the difference between readership and circulation - On most media rate cards, the media organization displays its coverage area, demographics, and circulation.
+In the case of print media, circulation is the number of newspapers or magazines printed and distributed each day.
 Readership is the actual number of people who read those.
 The trick is to look at both.
 The readership rate should be close to circulation.
 It is no good to advertise with a newspaper with more circulation and not even half the readership.

 - Be sure to ask for promotions and other deals.
-Ask what the media organisation can do for you to help you achieve your objective, in addition to the advertising schedule you have negotiated.
+Ask what the media organization can do for you to help you achieve your objective, in addition to the advertising schedule you have negotiated.

 - Avoid trying to buy too much.
 Choose one to three options and buy those programs as much as you can.
 Try to reach some potential customers effectively instead of reaching lots of viewers ineffectively.